wooorm/npm-high-impact/readme.md

 This repo includes several scripts to crawl different services.

-###### Top dependents

-`script/crawl-top-dependent.js` looks for packages that are depended on by 500 or more other packages.
-The script takes like 30 minutes to run and currently gets about 3 000 packages.

-It crawls the `libraries.io` [project search API][libraries-io-api], whose results can also [be browsed on the web][libraries-io-web].
-Crawling stops paginating when a package is seen that is depended on by less than 500 other packages.

-You need an API key for `libraries.io`, see their API docs for more info.

 ###### All packages

 `script/crawl-packages.js` follows an append-only database to find all the